-All food sold in Australia must meet Australia's food standards.
-We regulate food imports to ensure food importers import food that is safe and compliant with these standards.
+All imported food intended for sale in Australia must be safe and meet Australia's food standards.
+We regulate food that is imported for sale to check it is safe and compliant with these standards.

-All food imports must also meet biosecurity import conditions.
+All food imports must also meet biosecurity import conditions first.

 Know your responsibilities when importing food.